You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Image: Broad Bean Seeds from Suttons

-Versatile and hardy, broad beans can be sown at almost any time of year, depending on the variety.
+Versatile and hardy, broad bean seeds can be sown at almost any time of year, depending on the variety.
 In his detailed video on growing broad beans, Charles Dowding, the No Dig Gardener, talks through all your choices, whether you sow your broad beans in autumn, winter or spring, for harvests from late May to early July.
 He advocates pinching out the plant tips when the plants are in full flower to deter aphid pests.

 Best advice on French beans